Priti Patel: Member of Parliament for Witham: 2010–present

+In October 2013, Patel was drafted into the Number 10 Policy Unit, and was promoted as Exchequer Secretary to the Treasury the following summer.
 In October 2014, Patel criticised the plan of the Academies Enterprise Trust to merge the New Rickstones and Maltings Academies, claiming that to do so would be detrimental to school standards.
-Patel lodged a complaint with the BBC alleging one-sided coverage critical of Narendra Modi on the eve of his victory in 2014 Indian elections.
-In January 2015, Patel was presented with a "Jewels of Gujarat" award in Ahmedabad, India, and in the city she gave a keynote speech at the Gujarat Chamber of Commerce.
+Patel lodged a complaint with the BBC claiming one-sided coverage critical of Narendra Modi on the eve of his victory in 2014 Indian elections.
+In January 2015, Patel was presented with a "Jewels of Gujarat" award in Ahmedabad, India, and in the city she delivered a keynote speech to the Gujarat Chamber of Commerce.

-In the general election of May 2015—a Conservative victory—Patel retained her parliamentary seat with 27,123 votes, increasing her majority by 4,358.
-During the campaign, she had criticised Labour Party rival John Clarke for referring to her as a "sexy Bond villain" and a "village idiot" on social media; he apologised.
-After the election, Patel rose to Cabinet-level as Minister of State for Employment in the Department for Work and Pensions, and was sworn on to the Privy Council on 14 May 2015.
+At the 2015 UK general election, Patel was re-elected with an increased vote share of 57.5% and an increased majority of 19,554.
+During the campaign, she had criticised Labour Party rival John Clarke for referring to her as a "sexy Bond villain" and a "village idiot" on social media; Clarke apologised.
+After the election, Patel became Minister of State for Employment in the Department for Work and Pensions, and was sworn on to the Privy Council on 14 May 2015.

 In October 2015, a junior employee at the Department for Work and Pensions was dismissed from her role.
-In response, the employee brought a formal complaint of bullying and harassment against the department, including Patel.
+In response, the employee brought a formal complaint of bullying and harassment against the DWP, including Patel.
 In 2017, a settlement was reached for £25,000 after the member of staff threatened to bring a legal claim of bullying, harassment and discrimination on the grounds of race and disability against the department and Patel.

-In December 2015, Patel voted to support Cameron's planned bombing of Islamic State targets in Syria.
+In December 2015, Patel voted in support of Cameron's planned bombing of Islamic State targets in Syria.

-2022 Conservative Party leadership election

-Following the July 2022 United Kingdom government crisis and the 7 July 2022 announcement by Boris Johnson that he would resign as Conservative leader and as PM, campaigns for the Conservative Party leadership election began.
-Patel said there was a "strong chance" she would put herself forward as a candidate for party leader.
-The Times reported that "Tory hardliners were leaning on Patel to be the voice of the right", adding that the group felt that Suella Braverman and Steve Baker, (both right-wing Brexitereers), were "too mad".
-However, the i reported that betting company Ladbrokes had Patel to win at 80/1, the longest odds of any of the current contestants.
-(Braverman's odds were 20/1 after Baker had pulled out to support her).
-On 12 July she ruled herself out of the contest.